 Greeters get stationed at different locations around the church campus.
 A greeter can be in the parking lot, at the front door, or assigned to various entry points.

-Simple tasks like opening the door, pointing the visitor in the right direction, or helping someone onto a transportation cart will be a warm touch.
-Each touch lets the visitor know you have a compassionate church and are happy they chose to worship there.
+Simple tasks like opening the door, pointing the visitor in the right direction, or helping someone onto a transportation cart will be a warm touch, letting the visitor know you have a compassionate church and are happy they chose to worship there.

 Churches with a youth ministry also have greeters.
-Teen members have the responsibility of escorting teen visitors to the youth sanctuary.
+Teen members can escort teen visitors to the youth sanctuary, making their peers feel welcome.

 4. Church Welcome Videos